apache/gravitino/docs/jdbc-mysql-catalog.md

 When you use the Gravitino with Trino.
 You can pass the Trino MySQL connector configuration using prefix `trino.bypass.`.
 For example, using `trino.bypass.join-pushdown.strategy` to pass the `join-pushdown.strategy` to the Gravitino MySQL catalog in Trino runtime.

 If you use a JDBC catalog, you must provide `jdbc-url`, `jdbc-driver`, `jdbc-user` and `jdbc-password` to catalog properties.
+Besides the [common catalog properties](./manage-relational-metadata-using-gravitino.md#catalog-properties), the MySQL catalog has the following properties:

 | Configuration item   | Description                                                                                            | Default value | Required | Since Version |
 |----------------------|--------------------------------------------------------------------------------------------------------|---------------|----------|---------------|